ChrisCherng/lock-and-key/README.md

 - Booking Page with:
     - a form to complete the relevant information for the booking.
-    - a list of times for the selected day and room which are and are not available to book.
+    - a list of times for the selected day and room which are and are not available to book (if unavailable, the button is greyed out and unselectable).
     - the time selected is highlighted in green.
+    - a confirmation page to confirm a successful booking.
     ![The booking form](https://res.cloudinary.com/chris-cherng/image/upload/v1666464254/Escape%20Room/ReadMe%20Images/booking-form_cftqec.png)

 - My Bookings Page with:
     - a list of upcoming bookings for the logged in account.
     - the ability to cancel or amend the time of upcoming bookings.
+    - a confirmation page to confirm that the cancellation of amendment was successful.
     ![The My Bookings page showing a list of upcoming bookings with buttons to cancel or amend each](https://res.cloudinary.com/chris-cherng/image/upload/v1666464877/Escape%20Room/ReadMe%20Images/my-bookings_kk2aap.png)

 ## Administrators

 An administrator is a manager of Lock & Key Escape Rooms.
-This requires the use of a superuser account username and password, as this is no public-facing information.
+This requires the use of a superuser account username and password, as this is not public-facing information.

 - [Administration Page](https://lock-and-key-escape.herokuapp.com/admin/) with:
     - the ability to create, view, update and delete the escape room information visible on the public site.